FioValdiviezo/-geospatial-public-policy-analysis-with-geopandas/README.md

 This repository stores all the scripts and databases needed to build data visualizations about Teen Fertility Rates in Peru.
 The final products are also stored.

+Map: The purpose of this code is to generate a map that captures early fertility rates at the provincial level using the ENDES databases.

+Map_nacimiento: The purpose of this code is to generate a map that reflects the percentage of young mothers using the database provided by the Ministry of Health at the provincial level.

 Main Databases:
 * ENDES (2007 - 2017)
 * Certification System for Live Births of the Ministry of Health, 2012 - 2020